-- Inform service bodies who can forward names for consideration to the Human Resource Panel (NA regions, NA zones, and the World Board) of the current descriptions of the skills, talents, and experience necessary to successfully fulfill the positions of World Board member, WSC Cofacilitator, and Human Resource Panel member.
-This is commonly known as the RBZ process - Interview all potential candidates who meet the cleantime requirement for each position and are forwarded for consideration by NA regions, NA zones, or the World Board, independent from and after any other initial screening process. - Provide the World Service Conference with a list of nominees best qualified for election to the World Board, WSC Cofacilitator, and Human Resource Panel.
-These lists, for the purposes of election at the World Service Conference, will not be governed by any minimum candidate-to-open-position ratio; the maximum ratio should be limited to no more than two (2) candidates to each open position. - Facilitate the Elections Session of the World Service Conference. - Be available throughout the meeting of the World Service Conference to answer participants' questions about the nominations process, without violating the confidentiality of potential candidates or nominees.
+- Screen information of eligible members of the World Pool to identify those most qualified to be considered for election to NA world service trusted servant positions. - Inform qualified members of the World Pool and service bodies who can forward names for consideration to the Human Resource Panel (NA regions, NA zones, and the World Board) of the current descriptions of the skills, talents, and experience necessary to successfully fulfill the positions of World Board member, WSC Cofacilitator, and Human Resource Panel member. - Interview all potential candidates who meet the cleantime requirement for each position and are forwarded for consideration by NA regions, NA zones, or the World Board, independent from and after any other initial screening process. - Provide the World Service Conference with a list of nominees best qualified for election to the World Board, WSC Cofacilitator, and Human Resource Panel.
+These lists, for the purposes of election at the World Service Conference, will not be governed by any minimum candidate-to-open-position ratio; the maximum ratio should be limited to no more than two (2) candidates to each open position. - Facilitate the Elections Session of the World Service Conference. - Be available throughout the meeting of the World Service Conference to answer participants' questions about the nominations process, without violating the confidentiality of World Pool members, potential candidates, nominees, or their references.